 To qualify for in-state tuition, a student must submit a Certificate of Residence from their home county annually.
 Failure to submit a Certificate of Residence will result in the student being billed out-of-state tuition charges.
-The application for Certificate of Residence (Form B-80) is available at the Student Business Office and on the SUNY Schenectady website (www.sunysccc.edu).
+The application for Certificate of Residence is available on the SUNY Schenectady website (www.sunysccc.edu).
 Schenectady County residents will be required to provide a proof of residency with their Affirmation of Schenectady County Residence, at the Student Business Office, forms are available at the Student Business Office or on the SUNY Schenectady website.